hmrc/email-verification/README.md

     | /email-verifications      | POST              | Create a new verification                                                                                   |

-## POST /email-verifications
+## POST /verification-requests

-Create a new verification
+Create a new verification request

 **Request body**